Robust Failure Diagnosis of Microservice System through Multimodal Data: Conclusion

 \begin{IEEEbiography}[{ }]{Dai Zhang} is employed at ZhejiangE-CommerceBank Co., Ltd., Launched by Ant Group.
-As a Technical Expert, he mainly focuses on financial basic technical architecture and cloud-native system stability. \end{IEEEbiography} -2\baselineskip plus -1fil
+As a Technical Expert, he mainly focuses on financial basic technical architecture and cloud-native system stability. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Zhenyu Zhu} is employed at ZhejiangE-CommerceBank Co., Ltd., Launched by Ant Group.
-As a Technical Expert, he mainly focuses on financial basic technical architecture and cloud-native system stability. \end{IEEEbiography} -2\baselineskip plus -1fil
+As a Technical Expert, he mainly focuses on financial basic technical architecture and cloud-native system stability. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Dan Pei} received the B.E. and M.S. degree in computer science from the Department of Computer Science and Technology, Tsinghua University in 1997 and 2000, respectively, and the Ph.D. degree in computer science from the Computer Science Department, University of California, Los Angeles (UCLA) in 2005.
 He is currently an associate professor in the Department of Computer Science and Technology, Tsinghua University.
 His research interests include network and service management in general.
-He is an IEEE senior member and an ACM senior member. \end{IEEEbiography} -2\baselineskip plus -1fil
+He is an IEEE senior member and an ACM senior member. \end{IEEEbiography}